 Tarifa is surrounded by protected natural parks, in which it is not allowed to stay overnight and much less make a barbecue.
 But the number of people who travel in vans of all sizes is increasing.
 And that’s why there are places enabled.

-Pay attention with sleeping inside the natural park or protected areas, there are guards guarding and fining.
+Pay attention to sleeping inside the natural park or protected areas; guards are guarding and fining.